Prophet Muhammad (peace and blessings be upon him) faced countless attempts to silence him.

 After the Prophet managed to leave Makkah, Quraish announced a huge prize for anyone who could capture him.

-Suraqah went after the Prophet on his way to Madinah and actually caught up with him.
-Yet, his horse stumbled more than once and he fell off.
+Suraqah went after the Prophet on his way to Madinah.
+He actually caught up with him at one point but his horse kept stumbling and he had fallen off.

 When Abu Bakr Al-Siddiq spotted Suraqah, he said, “O Messenger of Allah, this one has caught up with us.’